ysangkok/python-bitcoinlib/README.md

 It is possible to use libsecp256k1 for signing, but it have to be enabled manually, at this time.

 The relevant functions are is_libsec256k1_available() and use_libsecp256k1_for_signing(do_use)
+NOTE: libsecp256k1 will likely become default and required for signing,
+      and this functions will be removed then.

 refer to Test_RFC6979() in bitcointx/tests/test_wallet.py for example of usage.